 Jeff Shinabarger is a bestselling author and founder of Plywood People, a nonprofit in Atlanta leading a community of startups doing good.
 His work has been featured by Forbes, Inc.,CNN, USA Weekend and Huffington Post.
 He is the co-founder of Q, mentored over 600 startups and created the largest social entrepreneur event in the South called Plywood Presents. @shinabarger

-Angelyn Liu serves as Lead Advisor for Chick-fil-A Corporate Social Responsibility and Community Affairs.
+Angelyn Liu serves as Lead Advisor for Chick-fil-A Corporate Social Responsibility, Community Affairs.
 As an experienced and certified project management professional who has led many CSR, technology, marketing, analytics, and strategic projects across various disciplines and multiple industries, she is passionate about using her business and technical skills to help social entrepreneurs and nonprofit organizations grow and scale their impact and organization in order to take good care of children, families, and communities.
-She has served internationally, including being a volunteer teacher.
-Mostly a native of metro-Atlanta, she received her undergraduate degrees and MBA from Georgia Institute of Technology.
+She has served internationally, including being a volunteer teacher and business coach.
+She received her undergraduate degrees and MBA from Georgia Institute of Technology.

 Finance & Fundraising

 Karen Houghton is the CEO and Founder of Infinite Giving, the asset management platform for nonprofits.
 Their mission is to leverage modern, financial technology to grow the world's giving by helping nonprofits invest reserve funds, create and manage endowments, and receive stock and crypto gifts easily with software that automates their investment strategy.